pensjonatus/flash-fiction/blog/basic.md

 ---
-title: 'Basic'
+title: Basic
 date: '2018-03-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Basic pants have two legs, just like basic humans.
 But we never call them basic